Oregon Ragdolls Cattery is located 20 miles SE of Portland in the small town of Boring.

 What food is appropriate for my Ragdoll?

-There are a lot of good cat foods out there, dry and wet.
+Check out our suggested buy list!
 Grain free is preferable.
 Usually kitten food is provided until 1 year of age, but pay attention to the age recommendation on the food package itself.